El Chavo Animado: English dub

 The series was dubbed into English and aired on Kabillion's video-on-demand service, with some changes.
 The theme song and most of the character names were changed, but the original theme song can be heard during the credits of nearly every episode.
 Spanish cuisine was Americanized, and the setting changed from Mexico to New York City.
-Episode titles were changed to idiomatic English, although 2 seasons were only aired in the USA.
+Episode titles were changed to idiomatic English, although only 2 seasons were aired in the United States.

 US names

 Chavo, Gloria and Quico are the only characters whose names have never been Americanized or changed.
 Although Paty's name sounds the same, the US version adds another "t" to the name.